mkarneim/pojobuilder/HOW TO RELEASE.md

 * Click on the Release button.

 ## Post Actions
+* Commit changes to GitHub master
 * Create release label on GitHub master
-* Make sure that the artifact version in ```build.gradle``` is a SNAPSHOT, e.g. 3.0.0-SNAPSHOT.
+* Change the artifact version in ```build.gradle``` to a SNAPSHOT, e.g. 3.0.0-SNAPSHOT.
 * Commit changes to GitHub master